We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 NPS measures customer loyalty by asking a simple question: “How likely are you to recommend our product or service to others?” making it a quick and effective way to gauge overall satisfaction and predict advocacy.

-Challenges with NPS?
+Challenges with NPS

 NPS surveys can often feel impersonal, resulting in low response rates.
 So even if you were to collect feedback, misinterpreting results or failing to act on them can render the effort ineffective.